claykays/Data-Analytics-Portifolio/README.md

 👀 I’m passionate about Data and Data Analytics
-🌱 I’m currently learning  R as part of the Google data analytics course 📫 Open to work on Analytics projects which utilise my analytical skills
+🌱 I’m currently learning  R as part of the Google data analytics course 📫 Open to work on Analytics projects which utilise my skills

 <!---